joniles/mpxj/src.ruby/mpxj/README.md

 ## Changelog
 You'll find details of what has changed in this version [here](http://mpxj.sourceforge.net/changes-report.html).

+## Java 11 or newer

+Newer version of java doesn't have JAXB library build-in.
+You need to install it manually [more info here](https://javaee.github.io/jaxb-v2/) After installing you need to specify path from where it will be loaded.
+You can do that by setting environment variable `JAXB_LIB_PATH` pointing to directory with `.jar` files.

 ## Supported File Types

 This gem uses the file name extension to determine what kind of project data it is reading.
 The list below shows the supported file extensions: